 5. Our Newport RI Cliff Walk

-With an early midweek start, we felt at times like we had the entire cliff walk to ourselves!
-As the most popular activity in the area, this walk gets crowded so much so that it may be difficult to pass at some narrow parts.
+We honestly felt like we had the entire cliff walk to ourselves on a Tuesday morning in early April.
+As the most popular activity in the area, this walk gets so crowded in the summer it may be difficult to pass at some narrow parts.
 Still, if you plan for an early morning stroll on a weekday you should be fine.

 6. Neighborhood Newport Mansion Walk